The Growth Hacking Process: A Step-by-Step Guide

 • The Growth Lead analyses the results following a template he has created to evaluate each experiment. (see left image)

-• The Growth Lead puts the experiment in one of the following categories to determine next steps: Inconclusive, Failure not valuable to Tweak, Failure valuable to Tweak, Success & continue exploring, Success & scale.
+• The Growth Lead puts the experiment in one of the following categories to determine the next steps: Inconclusive, Failure not valuable to Tweak, Failure valuable to Tweak, Success & continue exploring, and Success & scale.

 Examples: